neelchauhan/www.neelc.org/content/about.md

 [NYU Tandon](https://engineering.nyu.edu/) in Computer Science.

-In my spare time, I like to hack on [FreeBSD](https://www.freebsd.org/) [Ports](https://www.freebsd.org/ports/).
-I am a Ports committer myself.
+In my spare time, I like to hack on [FreeBSD](https://www.freebsd.org/) [Ports](https://www.freebsd.org/ports/), being a Ports committer myself.
 I am also a contributor to [Tor](https://www.torproject.org/).

 To get in contact with me, my personal email is: neel **at** neelc **dot** org.